-Chuck Knauss co-heads Katten's Environmental and Workplace Safety practice, serves on the firm's Board of Directors and is a nationally recognized leader on all things "clean air and climate change," having served US manufacturing and energy sectors for over 30 years.
+Chuck Knauss co-heads Katten's Environmental and Workplace Safety practice, serves on the firm's Board of Directors and is recognized as a "legend in the field" of climate change (Chambers USA), having served US manufacturing and energy sectors for over 30 years.

 Chambers USA reports that clients say Chuck has "extraordinary strategic and analytical capabilities—he finds solutions others just cannot see.
 He can focus on the key issues when it's a blur of issues to others…and has great understanding of how government agencies work."
 He is "an absolutely superb lawyer, top of the list, extraordinarily smart and very strategic in his thinking, he's extremely creative, he develops practical solutions, and he understands business needs," "has formidable knowledge of the Clean Air Act and is one of the very few top air law practitioners in the country" and is "the best air lawyer in DC today."
 Chuck is recognized by peers and clients alike for his ability to craft and negotiate effective regulatory and legislative solutions to previously intractable problems regardless of subject matter.
 As a result, clients often call upon him in crisis situations ranging from financial/tax, food safety and pesticides to contaminated sediments and transportation to energy/environmental.

 For example, to obtain funding for certain auto companies on the verge of bankruptcy, Chuck developed and implemented a successful strategy using treasury, defense and energy statutes—some new, some long forgotten.
 Chuck is often selected by large ad hoc industry coalitions reflecting diverse interests to coordinate the groups and present their views to other stakeholders and the Environmental Protection Agency (EPA).